 This tool is now live and is available to all Church of England churches using the Online Parish Returns System.

-The system uses the information we already hold about your church, to pre-populate your answers.
+The system uses the information we already hold about your church to populate your answers.

 The tool will also offer some helpful tips to reduce your carbon emissions.
-As you use the tool each year, you will be able to see how your churches improves, as you take steps to cut your carbon footprint.
+Using the tool each year will help you to track the impact of the different steps you are taking to reduce your carbon footprint.

 If you would like to know more, please get in touch with Sam Nunney from Research and Statistics. [email protected]